Solar Panels in Barrow-in-Furness, Cumbria

 How much electricity will solar panels generate in Barrow-in-Furness?

-Based on Cumbria data, a 4kWp system in Barrow-in-Furness generates approximately 3,400 kWh per year, covering 90% of average household use (3,800 kWh/year).
-Cumbria receives around 1,250 sunshine hours annually.
+Based on PVGIS satellite data for Barrow-in-Furness's coordinates, a 4kWp system generates approximately 3,424 kWh per year at a yield of 856 kWh/kWp, covering 90% of average household use (3,800 kWh/year).
+The area receives around 1,250 sunshine hours annually.
+Cumbria ranks #65 of 102 UK counties, and solar panels are still a strong investment here thanks to longer summer daylight hours and cooler temperatures that improve panel efficiency.
 Output peaks between May and August and is lower in winter, though annual generation figures already account for this seasonal variation.
 South-facing roofs at a 30-40° pitch achieve optimal yields, while east or west-facing roofs still produce 80-85% of maximum output.
-Panels generate electricity even on overcast days through diffused light.

 Do I need a smart meter for solar panels?